jacobjmarks/pwsh/README.md

 ## Usage

-The script can be invoked with defaults via the following command:
+The script can be invoked remotely with defaults via the following command:

 ``` pwsh
 irm "https://raw.githubusercontent.com/jacobjmarks/pwsh/main/bootstrap.ps1" | iex
 ```

+> If you'd like to stabilise the script against changes, replace `main` with your commit hash of choice.

 ## Advanced Usage